 WA'S GREAT SOUTH

-It would be a travel-weary soul indeed who failed to be impressed by the rich diversity of Western Australia’s Great Southern region.
+It would be a travel-weary soul indeed who failed to be impressed by the diversity of WA’s Great Southern region.

 For no other reason than because I can, I decide to photograph every wildflower I spot on the short walk from the car park down to Elephant Rocks.
 We’re not even in the Great Southern region’s recognised wildflower zones (the Porongurup Range, Stirling Ranges, Mt Lindesay and West Cape Howe National Parks, to name a few) but I quickly amass an album of more than 15 different flowers.